Optimal anytime regret with two experts: Upper bound

 Once again, we do this via a concavity argument.
 Fix $g_{t-1} \in [0,1]$.
 Since $g_t + g_{t-1} \leq 1$, we have $g_t \in [0, 1-g_{t-1}]$.
 Notice that the LHS of \Equation{gen_ineq_2} is linear in $g_t$ and the RHS of \Equation{gen_ineq_2} is concave in $g_t$ (by \Lemma{rtg_increasing_concave}).
-Hence, it suffices to check the inequality assuming $g_t \in \{0, 1-g_{t-1}\}$.
+Hence, again by \Fact{concave_ineq_check}, it suffices to check the inequality assuming $g_t \in \{0, 1-g_{t-1}\}$.
 Note that the case $g_t = 0$ is handled by case 1 since the LHS of \Equation{gen_ineq_1} and \Equation{gen_ineq_2} are identical (see also the remark after \Proposition{delta}).

 Now assume that $g_t = 1-g_{t-1}$.
 Then \Equation{gen_ineq_2} becomes

 Recall that $p(t, g) = \frac{R(t, g+1) - R(t,g-1)}{2}$ so that the above inequality is equivalent to

 Rearranging the inequality becomes